TheFifthRider/simply-roleplaying-webapp/docs/gameplay/chases.md

 ## Teams

 Whenever it makes sense, you can team up with other characters to act like one participant in a chase.
 You can leave a team at any point in a round before your team takes a turn, or join a team at any point in a round before you've taken your turn.
 While in a team, all of you share a position and can only take actions or have initiative passed to you as a team.
-Tests of ability performed by a team are performed by whichever member of the team [makes sense](../getting_started/index.md#narrative-truth) while the other members of the team provide [assistance](tests.md#assisting).
+Tests of attributes performed by a team are performed by whichever member of the team [makes sense](../getting_started/index.md#narrative-truth) while the other members of the team provide [assistance](tests.md#assisting).